-The valuation decreases of £200m charged to the CIES are largely due a downward revaluation of £181m in respect of council dwellings.
-This has occurred because the social housing discount factor applied to council house values in Yorkshire and Humberside to reflect the fact that rents are at social housing rather than market rates was adjusted by central government from 47% in 2009/10 to 31% in 2010/11 resulting in council dwellings at 1 April 2010 being restated to 31% of their open market value.
+In 2010/11, the £200m valuation decrease charged to the CIES was largely due a downward revaluation of £181m in respect of council dwellings.
+This occurred because the social housing discount factor applied to council house values in Yorkshire and Humberside to reflect the fact that rents are at social housing rather than market rates was adjusted down by central government from 47% in 2009/10 to 31% in 2010/11.
+No change has been made to the social housing adjustment factor applied to council house values in 2011/12.